brotatotes/bht-automation/bht gen 3/Mark/Chapter 16/Mark 16 1 bht.md

 # Mark 16:1 Commentary Help Text

 ## BHT:
-When the Sabbath ended, the women had bought spices to anoint Jesus' body, as it had not been done yet.
-Their intention was to reverentially anoint Jesus' body with fresh supplies of spices.
-The women observed the holy rest and left during the night to reach the sepulcher at daybreak.
-Anointing the dead with spices was a customary practice among the Jews, handed down by the Fathers, to confirm their faith in the resurrection.
-It was an act of affection for Christ, even though they seemed to doubt His resurrection.
+After the Sabbath was past at sunset, the women had bought spices to anoint Jesus' body.
+Nicodemus had wrapped the body quickly with spices and linen clothes, but the women had not yet prepared the spices for a proper anointing.
+It is possible they had purchased the spices immediately after the Crucifixion on Friday evening, before the Sabbath rest began.
+Having returned from the tomb after watching late Friday afternoon, the women came prepared with the spices for their visit at dawn.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
 1. "It was strictly when the Sabbath was ended, i.e. at sunset, that they bought the spices."
-2. "St. Luke xxiii.
-55, places [the buying of spices] on the evening before the Sabbath; a slight but valuable discrepancy, as shewing the independence of the accounts."
+2. "To suppose two parties of women (Greswell) or to take bought as pluperfect (as the A.V.) is equally arbitrary and unwarranted."
 3. "This had not been done as yet.
 Nicodemus (John xix.
 40) had only wrapped the Body hurriedly in the spices with the linen clothes."

 ### Jamieson-Fausset-Brown:
 1. "And when the sabbath was past—that is, at sunset of our Saturday."
-2. "The word is simply 'bought.'
-But our translators are perhaps right in rendering it here 'had bought.'"
+2. "But our translators are perhaps right in rendering it here 'had bought,' since it would appear, from Matthew 27:56- :, that they had purchased them immediately after the Crucifixion, on the Friday evening, during the short interval that remained to them before sunset, when the sabbath rest began."
-3. "They had only deferred using them to anoint the body till the sabbath rest should be over."
+3. "On this 'anointing,' see on Matthew 27:56- :."

 ### John Calvin:
-1. "The women, after having observed the holy rest, left home during the darkness of the night, that they might reach the sepulcher about the break of day."
+1. "While we know that the Jews began to reckon their day from the commencement of the preceding night, everybody understands, that when the Sabbath was past, the women resolved among themselves to visit the sepulcher, so as to come there before the dawn of day."
-2. "The custom of anointing the dead, though it was common among many heathen nations, was applied to a lawful use by the Jews alone, to whom it had been handed down by the Fathers, to confirm them in the faith of the resurrection."
+2. "The two Evangelists give the name of the first day of the Sabbaths, to that which came first in order between two Sabbaths."
 3. "For himself, he needed not those aids, but they were owing to the ignorance of the women, who were not yet fully aware that he was free from corruption."

 ### Philip Schaff: